 Washingtonian Magazine recognizes Mr. Puth as among the “Top Lawyers” for employees in Washington, DC.
 Super Lawyers and Best Lawyers have both selected Mr. Puth for recognition for several years, and Martindale awards Mr. Puth its highest attorney peer review rating for legal practitioners, “AV Preeminent.”

 Throughout his career Mr. Puth has continually devoted his practice to the representation of employees, not employers, with claims of sex harassment, whistleblower retaliation, discrimination, wage and commission theft, severance negotiations, contract disputes, and employee counseling.

-Mr. Puth is Immediate Past President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of over 350 members dedicated to the representation of employees and to the advancement of employee rights.
-He has served on MWELA’s board since 1998 and is a long-standing and active member of the National Employment Lawyers Association (NELA).
-Mr. Puth has worked continually to advance the interests of the plaintiffs’ employment law bar, including by leading and directing continuing education programs, by writing and filing amicus curiae briefs with area courts and the United States Supreme Court, and by working to increase dialogue among employment law practitioners in the region.
+Mr. Puth is Past President of the Metropolitan Washington Employment Lawyers Association (MWELA), a voluntary bar association of over 350 attorneys dedicated to the representation of employees and to the advancement of employee rights.
+He has served on MWELA’s board since 1998 and is Chair of MWELA’s Legislative Committee.
+Mr. Puth is an active member of the National Employment Lawyers Association (NELA), and a member of the National Trans Bar Association and the Disability Rights Bar Association.
+Mr. Puth also serves on the Advisory Council of the National Center for Transgender Equality, working to advance the rights of trans employees and individuals to be free from discriminatory treatment.
+Mr. Puth has worked continually to advance the interests of the plaintiffs’ employment law bar, including by leading and directing continuing education programs, by writing and filing amicus curiae briefs with area courts and the United States Supreme Court, and by working to improve the increase dialogue among employment law practitioners in the region.